Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ## New things that I want to add
-Note: I am busy with other work, will continue this work after 12.1.
 - [x] Make U-Net handle with inputs of any sizes.
 (By resizing the size of features of decoder to fit that of the corresponding features of decoder.
 - [x] Update the code for pytorch >= 0.4.
 - [x] Clean the code and delete useless comments.
 - [x] Guides of our code, we hope it helps you understand our code more easily.
 - [ ] Directly resize the mask to save computation.
-- [ ] Add more GANs, like spectural norm and relativelistic GAN.
+- [x] Add more GANs, like spectural norm and relativelistic GAN.
-- [ ] Boost the efficiency of shift layer.
+- [x] Boost the efficiency of shift layer.
 - [ ] Extensions of Shift-Net, which will help the performance a lot.